Use to find companies where this pattern is active.

 Explanation

-This diagnostic records a co-occurrence of three readings: Dividend Quality records that the company's dividend profile sits in its favorable range on the underlying formula (typically a composite of yield level, payout consistency, and coverage).
-It records the present-state composite reading.
+This diagnostic records a co-occurrence of three readings: Dividend Coverage and Payment Stability (FCF-Based) records that free cash flow has covered the dividend on a three-year average and that payments have been steady across a window of up to five years.
+The coverage it reads is against free cash flow, not against earnings — the earnings-based payout share is a separate reading.
 Dividend Stress records that the dividend-stress composite is active — typically a combination of payout ratio, coverage shortfall, and yield-level signals.
 The legacy 'stress' word is conventional vocabulary; the formula records configuration, not a determination that the payout is unsustainable.
 Common Dividends to Free Cash Flow records that the trailing dividend payments are a large share of trailing free cash flow.
 A high reading indicates the dividend is a meaningful share of discretionary cash; it does not measure cash-generation stability or future capacity.
-The combination places a favorable dividend-quality reading alongside an active dividend-stress reading and a high dividend-to-FCF ratio.
+The combination places an elevated FCF coverage-and-stability reading alongside an active dividend-stress reading and a high dividend-to-FCF ratio.
+The two are measured over different windows — the coverage term is a three-year average, the stress composite weights the most recent year — which is how both can read at once.
 The conventional 'apparent income stock vs structural payout stress' framing maps this combination to a coming-cut claim; the underlying formulas record only the present-state readings.

 Interpretation